Foster Youth Rights Resources

 You have the right to:

-- use a phone to make and get confidential (private) calls
+- use a phone to make and receive private calls

 - use a computer and the internet